shopware5/devdocs/source/sysadmins-guide/shopware-cluster-setup/index.md

 ### Invalidating caches
 Since Shopware 5.2.0 you are able to configure multiple HTTP reverse proxies (e.g. varnish).
-So whenever the HTTP cache is cleared or certain pages needs to be invalidated, Shopware will distribute this BAN and PURGE requests to all configured caches.
+So whenever the HTTP cache is cleared or certain pages need to be invalidated, Shopware will distribute this BAN and PURGE requests to all configured caches.

 This does not yet apply for clearing caches like attribute cache, proxy caches, object caches etc. You can clear those caches